DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: System Overview

 \section{System Overview}

-We introduce a robotic system as a Leader-Follower formation comprising two mobile manipulators for stacking multiple trolleys, which is shown in Fig. \ref{fig:intro}.
+We introduce a robotic system as a Leader-Follower formation comprising two mobile manipulators for stacking multiple trolleys, which is shown in Fig.~\ref{fig:intro}.
 The Follower is in charge of grasping and pushing trolleys, while the Leader, positioned at the head of the trolley queue, serves as the base for docking.
-The proposed pipeline that tightly couples with the robotic system is illustrated in Fig. \ref{fig:flow}.
+The proposed pipeline that tightly couples with the robotic system is illustrated in Fig.~\ref{fig:flow}.

-The Follower robot utilizes dual Selective Compliance Assembly Robot Arms (SCARA) to stably push the trolley.
+As shown in Fig.~\ref{fig:system} (a), the Follower utilizes dual Selective Compliance Assembly Robot Arms (SCARA) to stably push the trolley.
 Each robotic arm comprises three joint motors and a gripper.
 Both arms share a coaxial base mounted on a lead screw module for vertical adjustment.
 To effectively manipulate a trolley, the robot typically applies pushing forces along constrained directions by grasping the handle.
 Based on the adaptive low-level controller proposed in \cite{zhang2025integrating}, the Follower robot computes the joint torques of the arms to steer the trolley along the moving direction of the chassis.

-During the docking process, the Follower robot uses its onboard monocular camera to perceive its state, where robot motion correlates with visual feature changes in image space.
-The target state is defined by a reference image captured at the docked position, depicting the relative pose between robots as perceived by the Follower's camera.
-Visual features are the image projections of an active infrared LED array (940 nm wavelength) mounted on the Leader robot, which are extracted through image processing.
-This human-invisible spectrum effectively minimizes light pollution in public environments.
-Correspondingly, a narrowband filter is placed between the camera lens and the CMOS sensor on the Follower, which transmits only this specific wavelength of light to produce high-contrast images.

-The docking controller calculates the Follower's chassis velocity to achieve the docking formation as the current image converges to the desired image.
-Our visual predictive control approach comprises two components: state measurement and NMPC.
-First, the current filtered image from the Follower's camera is processed by morphological segmentation and image moment analysis.
-Leveraging the geometric prior of the LED configuration, the system establishes 2D-3D correspondences to solve for relative rotation and depth.
-This enables a Hybrid VS scheme that integrates the image interaction matrix with an extended depth-rotation relation matrix for state prediction.
-We formulate an online optimization problem considering external disturbances and system constraints to output velocity commands while using predicted feature motion for future correspondence matching.
-Subsequent sections provide details of the methodology.